A retreat for your inner child

 Morgan Slagell

-So she did the work.
-After she became a mother, Morgan went back to school to receive her master’s in Counseling Psychology.
-She went deep into inner child healing, self-compassion, and reparenting — not just as a therapist, but as a woman figuring out who she was outside of every role she'd ever been handed.
+I went deep into inner child healing, self-compassion, and reparenting — not just as a therapist, but as a woman figuring out who I was outside of every role I’d ever been handed.

-That's what she brings to this weekend.
+That's what I bring to this weekend.
 Not answers.
-Just the kind of presence that makes you feel safe enough to finally ask the questions.
+Just a knowing and a presence that hopefully makes you feel safe enough to finally ask the questions.

 The Cabins